View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - working hard to breathe; this can include flaring of the nostrils, belly breathing, or movement of the muscles between the ribs

 - stuffy nose

 - chest pain

 - abdominal pain (because a child is coughing and working hard to breathe)

 - loss of appetite (in older kids) or poor feeding (in infants), which may lead to dehydration

 - in extreme cases, bluish or gray color of the lips and fingernails

-If the pneumonia is in the lower part of the lungs near the abdomen, a child might have a fever and abdominal pain or vomiting but no breathing problems.
+If the pneumonia is in the lower part of the lungs near the abdomen, a person might have a fever and abdominal pain or vomiting but no breathing problems.